Evens1sen/CS309-SUSTech-Store-Backend/README.md

 # CS309_SUSTech_Store_Backend
 The backend API for the sustech store

-To construct the running enviroment, install **MySQL** and **Redis** First create database mmall in mysql, and running the mmall.sql to create tables.
+To construct the running enviroment, install **MySQL** and **Redis**.

+First create database **mmall** in mysql, and running the **mmall.sql** to create tables.

-The configure file is at src/main/resources/application.yml
+The configure file is at src/main/resources/application.yml.
+You can change the password as your own password.
 ```
 spring:
   datasource: